audiconnect/audi_connect_ha/readme.md

 **region**

-- (string)(Required) The region where your Audi Connect account is registered.
+- (Required) The region where your Audi Connect account is registered.
   - 'DE' for Europe (or leave unset)
   - 'US' for United States of America
   - 'CA' for Canada